 Increase the traffic impact fees for new commercial developments to generate more funds for shuttles and other traffic mitigation efforts.

 Support a more substantial business license or other fee on large employers to fund transit improvements.
-The new jobs they create are making the commutes worse and they should help to pay to reduce the congestion.
+The new jobs they create are making commutes worse, and they should help to pay to reduce the congestion.

 Change land-use planning to enable more housing closer to work.
-We need more mixed use housing in our transit corridors so residents can walk or bicycle for more of their errands and to commute.
+We need more mixed-use housing in our transit corridors so residents can walk or cycle for their errands and commute.